This is one of the most up-to-date pieces I’ve published here.

 They had another idea for what they fancied, actually, they wanted something else completely.

 My dilemma (not to be mistaken with Nelly’s and Kelly’s)

 After wasting an hour and a half, that went unappreciated as well, clearly, I wasn’t in the mood to write about, you know, how to make a real difference in your job.

-Even though I’m not a people pleaser, I do this for the people I love: expect as much as I give, how I give it.
+Even though I’m not a people pleaser, there’s this thing I do for the people I love.
+I expect as much as I give, how I give it.

 The thing is, I was projecting.

 - I liked it, so they should too.